vikinganalytics/daeploy/daeploy/cli/service_template/README.md

 # Daeploy project skeleton template

-The template should be updated to contain necessary boilerplate code for creating an daeploy service using the SDK.
+The template should be updated to contain necessary boilerplate code for creating a daeploy service using the SDK.
 A project is created from the template through the CLI by using the function `daeploy init`.

 ## Usage guide